anoop2811/docker-bosh/README.md

 6. Run docker build -t pivotal/bosh .
 7. Run docker run -it pivotal/bosh bash
 8. You should be in your docker vm now.
-9. Add the bosh.yml file in the root dir
+9. Edit the bosh.yml file in the root dir and replace all the placeholders